shundhammer/qdirstat/README.md

 - 2021-04-05 New stable release: 1.7.1

-  - Added a "Discover" toplevel menu with actions to easily find
+  - Added a "Discover" top-level menu with actions to easily find
     - the largest files
     - the newest files
     - the oldest files